SameerSondhi/SameerSondhi/README.md

 # 💫 About Me:
 I'm a full stack software developer with knowledge of Python, JavaScript & Java.
-I am currently focusing on front end web development.
+I am currently focusing on learning the Django framework.

-Here is a link to my personal web development portfolio website: https://sameer-sondhi.vercel.app/
+Here is a link to my personal front end web development portfolio website: https://sameer-sondhi.vercel.app/

 ## 🌐 Socials: